Ion-lithium collision dynamics studied with an in-ring MOTReMi

-Third, a large opening for the projectiles of up to 100\,mm horizontally and 70\,mm vertically is required due to large projectile beam sizes directly after the ion injection in the storage ring.
-Not until 1\,s after the injection, the projectile beam size will shrink due to electron cooling to a diameter of roughly 1\,mm.

-The design of the MOTReMi is illustrated in Fig.~\ref{fig_ MOTReMi}.
 The electric extraction field is generated by means of ring electrodes which are distributed over a length of 84\,cm symmetrically to the reaction region.
 The spectrometer is vertically inclined by 8$^\circ$ with respect to the projectile beam direction and it tapers towards its center in order to simultaneously provide a large aperture for the ion beam and permit small MOT coils close to the target position.
-The smallest coil size is realized in the coaxial configuration with the spectrometer.
-The position sensitive particles detectors are centered with respect to the spectrometer axis.
+In contrast to all earlier MOT momentum spectrometers \cite{PhysRevA.62.043408,PhysRevLett.87.123201,PhysRevLett.87.123202,PhysRevLett.87.123203,blieck:103102,PhysRevLett.103.103008,DePaola2008139}, in the present setup a coaxial configuration of the MOT coils and the spectrometer is chosen which allows for a smaller coil diameter.
+The position sensitive particle detectors are centered with respect to the spectrometer axis.
 In order to increase the opening for the ion beam during injection, both detectors can be moved away from the beam axis by means of manipulators.

 The cooling and trapping of the target requires three orthogonal pairs of counter-propagating laser beams, two of which are directed perpendicular to the spectrometer axis through a gap between the two innermost ring electrodes.
 In conventional MOTs the third pair of laser beams is oriented coaxial to the coils, however, in the present setup this direction is blocked by the particle detectors.
 Here, the laser beams are tilted by 12$^\circ$.